 One characteristic of growing up in a dysfunctional household is that we may learn to feel guilty if we fail to ensure the success and happiness of other members of the household.
 We may feel responsible or be made to feel responsible for the failure or unhappiness of others.
 Thus, in adulthood, we may come to feel or be made to feel responsible for our partner’s failures.
 The guilt we feel when our partner fails may drive us to keep tearing down our personal boundaries so that we are always available to the other person.
 When we feel the pain, the guilt, the anger of being overly responsible for another person’s behaviour or life experiences, we may seek alleviate this feeling by rescuing them from the consequences of their behaviour as we learned in our family of origin.
 Thereby depriving them of one of the most important features of an independent, healthy and mature life, the ability to make our own life choices, accepting the responsibility for and the consequences of our/their decisions.
 Or we may bear the burden of their unacceptable behaviour for many years.

 A healthier response is to show our partners respect by allowing them to succeed or fail on their own terms.
-You, of course, may choose to support your partner’s fulfilment of life goals but it is unhealthy to rescue them from all of life’s consequences.
+You, of course, may choose to support your partner’s fulfillment of life goals but it is unhealthy to rescue them from all of life’s consequences.
 When you do agree to help ask yourself two questions is it something they can do for themselves? and, do I resent the giving of my own resources (self, time, money, etc.)?
 This may be a difficult choice if we have confused love with rescue.
 You can be there to comfort or encourage your partner when times become difficult, and you can rejoice with them when success is the outcome.
 When boundaries are healthy, you are able to say, I trust and respect you to make your own life choices.
 As my equal partner, I will not try to control you by taking away your choices in life.THE

 DIFFERENCE BETWEEN LOVE AND RESCUE

 People who grow up in a dysfunctional family may fail to learn the difference between love and sympathy.
 Children growing up in these conditions may learn to have sympathy for the emotional crippling in their parents lives and feel that the only time they get attention is when they show compassion for the parent.
 They feel that when they forgive, they are showing love.
-Actually, they are rescuing the parent and enabling abusive behaviour to continue.
+Actually, they are rescuing the parent and enabling abusive behavior to continue.
 They learn to give up their own protective boundaries in order to take care of the dysfunctioning parent, becoming a surrogate co-dependent spouse.
-In adulthood, they carry these learned behaviours into their own relationships.
+In adulthood, they carry these learned behaviors into their own relationships.
 If they can rescue their partner from the consequences of their behaviour, they feel that they are showing love.
 They get a warm, caring, sharing feeling from helping their partner, a feeling they call love.
 But this may actually encourage their partner to become needy and helpless enabling the negative behaviour to continue.
 An imbalance can then occur in the relationship in which one partner becomes the rescuer or enabler and the other plays the role of the helpless victim.
 In this case, healthy boundaries which allow both partners to live complete lives are absent.
 Mature love requires the presence of healthy, flexible boundaries.